Nawaf-Code/US-Domestic-Airline-Performance-Analysis-2005-to-2020/README.md

 ```sh
 python3 app.py
 ```
-*Thank you for exploring this project!*
+*Thank you for exploring my project*